Asian elephants are HERBIVORES and feed upon plants, including grasses, leaves, roots, tree bark and bushes.

 Elephants spend almost 22 months pregnant with a calf.
 That’s the longest amount of time for any mammal!
 Female elephants (cows), give birth to one calf every two to four years.

-Elephant Endotheliotropic Herpesvirus (EEHV) is a BIG threat to young elephants
+Elephant Endotheliotropic Herpesvirus (EEHV) is a deadly virus that affects young elephants in zoos and in the wild.